jthalpern/jthalpern.github.io/_pages/Scrivener.md

 ![alt_text](\assets\images\Scriv tut\image7.png "image_tooltip")

-_In this example, “The House in the Valley” is the name of a chapter, and the scenes within it are labeled purely for the author’s benefit._
+<div style="font-size:14pt; "> <em> In this example, “The House in the Valley” is the name of a chapter, and the scenes within it are labeled purely for the author’s benefit. </em></div>

 When you export your finished manuscript, you’ll be able to control whether the names you give your folders and documents will be included in the final product.